 No visit to any Italian city — be it Florence, Rome, Milan or Turin — is complete without taking in some spectacular churches and Palermo is no different.
 While the Palermo Cathedral is a stop on its own, there are countless other historic and beautiful churches to visit in the city centre.

-Just from the Quattro Canti and Pretoria Fountain, you can see and get to a number of the most beautiful churches in Palermo.
+Just from the Quattro Canti, you can see and get to a number of the most beautiful churches in Palermo.

 These include the Chiesa di Santa Caterina, the Chiesa di San Cataldo and the Chiesa di Santa Maria dell’Ammiraglio.
 If it interests you, most of these churches are open to visitors (generally outside of mass times) for a small fee.